animal-tree/Writing-stuff-2/Theories/Magic-Smartwatch-Probabilities.md

 # Magic Smartwatch Probabilities

 **Wristwatch probabilities** are like your wrist but able to turn in full 360° motions.
 Your thumb points in the "polarity".
-YYour arm is the velocity vector (unlike your arm, able to change size to represent the velocity magnitude).
+Your arm is the velocity vector (unlike your arm, able to change size to represent the velocity magnitude).

 The choice of wrist is arbritrary, but should be consistent.